Service Level Security

 Manage team members and their levels of access

-In Hasura Cloud, you can share console access to different team members with restricted access.
+In Hasura Cloud, you can share console access with different team members with restricted access.
 You can do this by adding collaborators in the project settings page as given below:

 There are two levels of access to the Hasura Cloud project:

-adminhas access to perform API calls and view metrics and configure rules without any restrictions.
+admincan perform API calls, view metrics, and configure rules without restrictions.

-userhas limited access depending on whether permissions for executing GraphQL and Viewing metrics was provided.
+userhas limited access depending on whether permissions for executing GraphQL and viewing metrics were provided.